Keywords

 bun devto launch the development server and navigate tolocalhost:3000to view the page. - When done,

-docker compose -f ./dev-docker-compose.yml downwill bring the containers down.
+docker compose downwill bring the containers down.

 Helpful Common Commands and Tricks

-docker compose -f ./dev-docker-compose.yml down -vwill stop the containers and purge the volumes.
+docker compose down -vwill stop the containers and purge the volumes.
 Good if you really mess something up (you WILL lose data!).bunx --bun prisma migrate resetwill drop the DB (you WILL lose data!).- If your database is stuck out of sync and you can't apply migrations, run

-rm -rf ./prisma/migrations/**to remove all pending migrations.
-Then recreate the migration withbunx prisma migrate dev --name devand apply it. - To see how the websockets are working, try opening up the game page in an incognito tab to be registered as a different client.
+sudo docker compose pull. - To see how the websockets are working, try opening up the game page in an incognito tab to be registered as a different client.

 Testing